jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 vacuus, vacua, vacuum	empty, vacant, unoccupied; devoid of, free of valeō, valēre, valuī, valitus	be strong/powerful/influential/healthy; prevail

-@@Are we not doing 4.36 as part of the Intro?

 [4] The accusation